How to recreate a vintage style kitchen

 Wooden units in shaker or inset design are a must, with cream or white being the best on-trend shades of choice.
 Worktops should also be wooden, with oak or walnut being a traditional option.

-Accessories should be simple and practical.
+Kitchen accessories should be simple and practical.
 A copper or stainless steel stovetop kettle is a subtle touch that helps to keep the room on trend.
 Heavy-bottom pans are also in keeping with the design, whilst crockery should be simple and elegant.

 1950s Americana is best remembered for its striking and bold design, which is best seen through the advertising and branding of the time.
 The kitchens were similarly eye-catching, with colourful units, counters and appliances – vastly different from the pre-war design of simplicity and function.